Marker Logo

 6971.)

 Location.
 Marker is missing.
 It was located near 31° 35.596′ N, 95° 9.092′ W. Marker was near Alto, Texas, in Cherokee County.
-Marker was on State Highway 21, 6.2 miles west of Marcus Street (U.S. 69), on the right when traveling east.
+It was on State Highway 21 6.2 miles west of Marcus Street (U.S. 69), on the right when traveling east.
 Marker is located across the highway from Caddo Mounds State Historic Site.
 Touch for map.
 Marker was at or near this postal address: 1649 State Highway 21 West, Alto TX 75925, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-High Temple Mound (about 300 feet away, measured in a direct line); Village Life (approx. 0.2 miles away); Borrow Pit (approx. 0.2 miles away); Low Platform Mound (approx. 0.2 miles away); Natural Spring (approx. ¼ mile away); Burial Mound (approx. 0.3 miles away); Waystation for Travelers and Traders (approx. 0.3 miles away); Travel Encounters (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this location: High Temple Mound (about 300 feet away, measured in a direct line); Village Life (approx. 0.2 miles away); Borrow Pit (approx. 0.2 miles away); Low Platform Mound (approx. 0.2 miles away); Natural Spring (approx. Ό mile away); Burial Mound (approx. 0.3 miles away); Waystation for Travelers and Traders (approx. 0.3 miles away); Travel Encounters (approx. 0.4 miles away).
 Touch for a list and map of all markers in Alto.

 Mound Prairie Marker image.
 Click for full size.

-Photographed By Brian Anderson, July 28, 2018
+Photographed by Brian Anderson, July 28, 2018

 2. Mound Prairie Marker